Monday, November 18, 2024

 Materials

-• Vine or Willow Jumbo Charcoal ( Generals, Coates, etc.), Graphite lead and holder
+• Vine or Willow Jumbo Charcoal ( Generals, Coates, etc.),

-• Dry Media Sources: Hard Pastel sticks (NuPastel, Creatacolor, etc.) Conte Crayon, Stabilo Pastel Pencils or equivalent,
+• Dry Media Sources: Hard Pastel sticks (NuPastel, Creatacolor, etc.) Conte Crayon, Stabilo Pastel Pencils or equivalent, Soft Pastels (Neutral colors) for toned paper fabrication

 • Canson Mi Tientes toned paper or Strathmore toned 90 lb drawing paper 12" x 19" or similar Ledger or any similar 60 to 90 lb paper